cdenq/cdenq/README.md

 ### 💻 I'm passionate about writing scalable code to help others.

-As philosophy and art history major turned software developer and data scientist, I am extremely interested in mobilizing my career in software, data, and machine learning towards add as much value back into my community and the world at large. 🌎
+As philosophy and art history major turned software developer and data scientist, I am extremely interested in mobilizing my career in software, data, and machine learning towards social impact.
+I am keen about adding as much value back into my community and the world at large. 🌎

 I'm currently...
 - 🌱 Self-teaching algos/DS